Floor Sanding & Fitting

 Close

-How we transformed severely scratched engineered flooring, including areas deeply gouged by heavy piano legs.
+How we transformed severely scratched engineered flooring in Fulham, including areas deeply gouged by heavy piano legs.
 Using professional-grade restoration techniques, we removed surface blemishes and expertly blended in deeper damage to bring the floor back to life.

 Case studies